 Ultrasounds Give Only an Idea of Litter Size

 A deposit on an unborn puppy from us secures a place on our list but it does not secure a puppy.
 We can tell you exactly where you fall on our list and how many puppies of your sex must be born in order for you to get a puppy.
 Once ultrasound is done, we can give you a rough estimate of the size of the litter.
 If ultrasound should reveal a large litter, we will somethimes open the list for additional families who are flexible about the sex.

-However, on dogs, ultrasounds don't give as much or as accuarate of information as we'd like.
+However, on dogs, ultrasounds don’t give as much or as accuarate of information as we’d like.
 Sex of the puppies cannot be determined until birth and the size of the litter determined by ultrasound is not always very accurate.
 The ultrasound machine does not capture the entire uterus in one picture but rather glimpses only small pieces at a time.
 Puppies are moving around at the same time that the vet is moving the ultrasound viewing apparatus around.
-Sometimes puppies hide behind each other.
+Often puppies hide behind each other.
 Sometimes they hide behind the bladder.
 Sometimes one puppy can be counted twice when he follows the area being viewed.
-Sometimes a puppy will move out of view just before a section of the uterus is looked at.
+Occasionally a puppy will move out of view just before a section of the uterus is looked at.

 An x-ray can give a much more accurate count but we don’t routinely do x-rays….only when there is a medical reason.
 We don’t do them just for the convenience of counting puppies.
 Even when we need to do them, it is no more than a week before the due date.

 If Not Enough Puppies, we Either Refund Deposits or Allow You to Roll to Another Litter – Your Choice